-Sampling the Generic Practices GP 2.10: Review Status with Higher Level Management Review the activities, status, and results of the risk management process with higher level management and resolve issues.
+Sampling the Generic Practices

+GP 2.10: Review Status with Higher Level Management Review the activities, status, and results of the risk management process with higher level management and resolve issues.

 Elaboration for Risk Management Reviews of the project risk status are held on a periodic and event-driven basis with appropriate levels of management, to provide visibility into the potential for project risk exposure and appropriate corrective action.

 Typically, these reviews will include a summary of the most critical risks, key risk parameters (such as likelihood and consequence of these risks), and the status of risk mitigation efforts.

-Higher Levels of (CMMI) Maturity Lead to Lower Risk Level 2 expects a start at risk management Project Planning SP 2.2 Identify and analyze project risks Level 3 provides the Risk Management Process Area - Establishes a defined process with additional breadth of subject and organizational coverage - Risk sources and categories used to more effectively identify and handle risks.
-Level 4 quantitatively defines the impact of risk on project success www.esicenter.bg compete by excellence www.esicenter.bg compete by excellence www.esicenter.bg compete by Tying it all together:
+Higher Levels of (CMMI) Maturity Lead to Lower Risk

+Level 2 expects a start at risk management

+• Project Planning SP 2.2 Identify and analyze project risks

+Level 3 provides the Risk Management Process Area

+- Establishes a defined process with additional breadth of subject and organizational coverage - Risk sources and categories used to more effectively identify and handle risks.

+Level 4 quantitatively defines the impact of risk on project success

-- Process volatility a major source of risk - Data allows better prioritization and control of risks Level 5 activities produce action proposals which often address sources of high risk
+- Process volatility a major source of risk - Data allows better prioritization and control of risks

+Level 5 activities produce action proposals which often address sources of high risk